 Serving clients in Fayetteville and all of NW Arkansas

 Back injuries are one of the most common and painful injuries people can suffer.
 The consequences of this type of injury can affect multiple areas of their lives.
 In such a situation, it is easy to feel desperate, hopeless.
 However, there are ways you can fight to obtain compensation during your recovery.
-Our Fayetteville social security disability lawyer Ken Kieklak, Attorney at Law, explains the implications of a disability and whether you can qualify for Social Security benefits.
+Our Fayetteville AR disability lawyer Ken Kieklak, Attorney at Law, explains the implications of a disability and whether you can qualify for Social Security benefits.

 Do Back Injuries Qualify for Disability?

 Back injuries are among the most uncomfortable and life-altering injuries anyone can experience.
 Most of the time, back injuries are the result of accidents such as a truck, motorcycle, or car accident.
 Additionally, back injuries are common in the workplace.
 For people who suffer from debilitating back injuries, things like going back to work and doing the things they once enjoyed may seem like an impossible task.

 If you or a loved one can relate to this situation, you may wonder if you can obtain assistance for your disability.
 Fortunately, you may be able to obtain the benefits offered by the Social Security Agency (SSA).
 However, taking advantage of the benefits provided by the SSA will depend on your specific situation.
 Petitioners will need to go through a qualifying process which we will further explain below.